EDS220-Fall2022-org/homework-2-team6/README.md

 #### Student Authors: Elise Gonzales, Lewis White, Amrit Sandhu

 ### Contents:
-- HW2_template.ipynb: Template Jupyter notebook for use in Homework 2 and final project
+- final_project_fr_fr.ipynb: Final project Jupyter notebook
-- environment.yml: Template environment file for use in creating Binder environment for running Jupyter notebook
+- environment.yml: Environment file for use in creating Binder environment for running Jupyter notebook

 ### Project Purpose:
 The goal of our project is to map the flood events ranging from year 2000 to 2018.
 More specifically, the goal is to focus on the flood events in Bangladesh and their impacts in the past 20 years.
 Bangladesh has a tropical monsoon-type climate, with hot and rainy summers and dry winters.
 It has very low-lying land, and is exposed to increased rainfall and cyclones that are likely going to intensify due to climate change.
 Bangladesh is densely populated, with 70 million people living in flood-prone areas.
 Flood events leave hundreds of thousands of people displaced yearly.
 A series of cyclones and storms over the years have led to mass destruction and loss of human life.